sq2ips/m20-custom-firmware/README.md

 The code is writen in C using STM32CubeMX and Low Layer (LL) libraries and compiled using arm-none-eabi toolchain.
 Now it fits into the original STM32L051R6T6 chip.

 # Stage
-In this state the code works to the point where it gets GPS data and sends it using Horus Binary over radio.
-However this code is currently highly experimental and will probably not yet work correctly in the intended application.
+In this stage the code works to the point where it gets GPS and sensors data, then sends it using Horus Binary V2 protocol over radio.
+However this code is currently in the experimental/testing phase and there are some problems with it.
+Keeping that in mind, making flights with it is possible.
+Thanks to SP9AOB and SP6MPL for conducting test flights.
+If you are making a flight with this firmware let me know, it really helps with finding bugs and testing the code.

 # What works
 - GPS (NMEA): :heavy_check_mark: